What should I do to prepare myself for a tattoo?

 Don’t believe anyone who tells you that tattoos don’t hurt, but remember that any pain is temporary and a great tattoo from Anatomy Tattoo is forever.
 We also strive to create an atmosphere you can relax in, which makes the tattooing process much more enjoyable.

 A: Depending on the size and location of your tattoo, you may end up sitting in the same position for hours so dress accordingly by wearing loose comfortable clothes.
 Not only does this prevent problems for the artists like fidgeting and tension but it will help you stay comfortable and relaxed throughout the duration of your tattoo.
 If your tattoo is in an area that is usually covered by clothing, consider wearing something that leaves that spot open for the artist to do their work.
 If your tattoo is on your shoulder, don’t wear a long sleeve shirt.
 If you’re getting tattooed on your thigh, don’t wear jeans.
 Otherwise be prepared to remove the article of clothing blocking the artist from the spot he/she will be tattooing.
+Sometimes ink can get on your clothing so you might consider wearing something black or clothing that you wont care if ink gets on it.

 A: Getting a tattoo is in many ways like getting a minor medical procedure, make sure you consume plenty of high protein foods before your tattoo to prepare your body for what it’s about to go through.
 Do not take an aspirin before a tattoo and try to avoid drinking lots of coffee, these are known blood thinners and can cause additional bleeding.